thomaswormald/grpc-browser/README.md

 }
 ```

+4. In the `ConfigureServices` method of your Startup class, add `services.AddGrpcBrowser()`

-4. Start your service, and navigate to `/grpc` in your browser.
+5. Start your service, and navigate to `/grpc` in your browser.